Have questions about adoption? We’ve got answers.

 For Adoptive Families

 Many waiting families worry about the fees that go into home studies, background checks, and adoption finalization.
-But we cost a lot less than other adoption agencies while providing unparalleled support to expectant parents before and after they choose adoption.
+But we cost a lot less than other adoption agencies while providing unparalleled support to expecting moms before and after they choose adoption.

 Our adoptive family coordinator spends time explaining our fees and being transparent about where this money goes.
 It helps our nonprofit keep the doors open while we continue our social work with the hospitals, our expecting moms, and our community partners.